It’s your junior year, meaning you’re halfway done with high school! The junior year also marks a pivotal time in the college admissions process.

 Please get to know your school counselor by proactively scheduling one-on-one time with them.
 They will be writing a counselor letter of recommendation and sending colleges your high school’s profile.
 They can help colleges read your application in the context of your high school.

-Dedicate yourself to a few extracurricular activities that you genuinely care about.
+Please be sure to dedicate yourself to a few extracurricular activities that you truly care about.
 It’s more important that you have fewer activities where your participation makes an impact rather than multiple activities where you aren’t deeply involved.
 Depth is better than breadth.

 If you’re interested in athletics in college, make sure you’re targeting schools where coaches will be impressed with your skill set.
 Understand that you will be responsible for initiating communication with the athletic team.
 Reach out to the head coach and recruitment contact to introduce yourself.
 This communication should be customized for each school and include a current transcript, test scores, a letter from your coach, video, times, or rankings if appropriate for your sport.